jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 The bundle comprises four REST services which can be implemented using either CURL or Postman REST calls.

-## Using via Frinx pre-configured REST calls
+## Using via FRINX pre-configured REST calls

 The easiest way to issue the REST calls detailed below is using Postman and our preconfigured REST calls - see our [usage guide](../API.md).
 Follow the guide to import the file `postman_collection_FRINX API Bundle.json` from within the directory `Infrastructure`.